Apple Watch 7 release date, price, specs and news

-The Apple Watch 7 has launched on September 14 alongside the iPhone 13, bringing new features and the first major redesign to Apple's smartwatch line.
+The Apple Watch 7 has launched on September 14 alongside the iPhone 13, bringing the first redesign to Apple's smartwatch line.
 You can watch the event here, or read up on our live blog coverage to see the announcement as it happened.

 The Apple Watch 7 has a brand-new look that retains the rounded edges but with thinner bezels for 20% more screen area than the Apple Watch 6.
 What will you do with more screen?
 How about tapping and dragging to type with a full keyboard?